Ventolin Inhaler (Salbutamol)

 -

 Ventolin is a type of asthma inhaler.
 Its active ingredient, salbutamol, is the most commonly prescribed treatment for asthma.
-When you take Ventolin, it starts working quickly and can help relieve asthma symptoms for up to 5 hours.
+Ventolin starts working within 5 minutes and can help relieve asthma symptoms for up to 5 hours.

 About Ventolin